shane-arthur/briq-demo/briq-demo/README.md

 From here, the data is already sorted by sq footage, and relecency is decreased in relation to the size of the whole set as we iterate down the set.

-##### Improvments
+##### Improvements

 Obviously, the nicest improvment would be to not have to upload the data set, and have the excel sheet fetched from an xhr call.
-(Time).
+This would take some extra time reading in the file buffer (Time).

 Table Layout - Deal with margins better (hassle in material since we would be overriding the glasses).
 (Time)